itzAnubis/IEEE-Brain/00_Inbox/Backpropagation.md

 Backpropagation (backward propagation of errors) is the core algorithm used to train an [[ANN]].

-It efficiently computes the gradient of the loss function with respect to the weights of the network.
+It efficiently test computes the gradient of the loss function with respect to the weights of the network.
 By using the **Chain Rule** of calculus, it propagates the error backward from the output layer to the input layer, allowing an optimization algorithm (like Gradient Descent) to adjust the weights to minimize error.

 ## Resources